Competition & Conflict

 Competition in Nature

-Whether the sibling rivalry of Cain and Abel set the tone for the entire human race, or the ‘survival of the fittest’ determined who we have collectively become, the point is often made that we are hard-wired to compete.
+Whether the sibling rivalry of Cain and Abel set the tone for the rest of the human race that have followed, or the ‘survival of the fittest’ determined by evolutionary imperative who we have collectively become, the point is often made that we are hard-wired to compete.

 I have read several scientific definitions of competition as it exists in nature, all of which go something like this: